 - Providing specialized training for administrators, teachers and staff who work in high poverty areas or with diverse student populations that focus on the unique situations children face in their communities and culture;

-- Offering incentives and policy changes to assist the recruitment of talented college students into the education profession and retain them once they become teachers;
+- Offering incentives and policy changes to assist the recruitment of talented individuals into the education profession and retain them once they are in the profession;

 - Defining the parameters by which employees may collectively bargain including (1) ensuring the Board of Education as the decision-making body on any issue that may reach an impasse between administration and a bargaining group; (2) identifying issues and topics which may be the subject of bargaining negotiations; (3) clarification to the definition of labor organization; (4) setting stringent and significant penalties for anyone participating in a school strike; and (5) defining “good faith bargaining”;

-- Continuing the independent governing structure fo the PSRS/PEERS retirement systems;
+- Continuing the independent governing structure of the PSRS/PEERS retirement systems;

 - Reinstatement of the 2.55 multiplier for PSRS members who have 31 years of service or more;